The-Software-Enterprise/prd/template/9-design.md

 ### Essential Screens

-In most cases, the application is visually composed of the title of the different parts of the application at the top, the content of the page in the center of the screen and, at the bottom of the screen, a menu made up of five parts.
+In most cases, the application is visually composed of the title of the different parts of the application at the top, the content of the page in the center of the screen and, at the bottom of the screen, a navigation bar made up of five parts.

 ### Dynamic View Rendering

 For most of our screens, the backend controls the UI changes through the view models we implemented.
 The Firebase database facilitates this by providing various collections that we manage.
 We created the DbServiceImpl class to handle our Firebase operations, and we use its functions across all our view models to update the UI accordingly.
+We use Hilt and Dagger to inject all Firebase objects in view models.

 ### Data Management